Prometheus-X-association/edge-translators/docs/design-document.md

 ### Integrations into the PDC Flow

 The translation service has a specific position inside the actual flow of the PDC.
 It acts as an intermediary for an exchange between a data-provider and a data-consumer.
-In order to take into account this specific situation an evolution of the Contract component has to be conducted.
+In order to take into account this specific situation, we will closely follow the evolution of PTX”s “Protocol Component as it may be a solution to orchestrate the Translator’s required flow.

 ## Relevant Standards